The State of Women in Tech 2019

 The ‘Women in Tech’ label represents an incredibly diverse group, and this is going unseen by the tech industry at large.

 (Don’t be discouraged; these women of color in tech will inspire you to help fight for change.)

 Watch the roadblocks continue: LGBTQ women in the technology industry are craving a voice that, more often than not, goes unheard.
 An estimated 10 million Americans identify as LGBTQ, and in thriving tech-centric cities, these populations are greater than the national average.
 So it’s clear that this group deserves far greater representation in tech.

-Only two years ago (yes, 2016) did Facebook release diversity stats that included LGBTQ data — of its workforce, 7 percent of workers identify as lesbian, gay, bisexual, transgender, or asexual.
+Only three years ago (yes, 2016) did Facebook release diversity stats that included LGBTQ data — of its workforce, 7% of workers identified as lesbian, gay, bisexual, transgender, or asexual.
 Even with many companies earning Human Rights Campaign Foundation’s rainbow seal of approval (meaning, they have LGBTQ inclusion policies), few numbers in this group are reaching top levels of these companies.
 Policies do not a diverse environment make.
 There’s still a looong way to go before equalizing truly happens.

 LGBTQ women have reported discriminating workplace environments in the tech industry and often struggle to overcome deep-set stereotypes and eliminate haunting “don’t ask, don’t tell” mentalities.